sbzappa/marabot/README.md

 - `!presets`: Display all available presets.
 All presets are in the `presets` folder.
 - `!newpreset [rawOptions]`: Generate a json preset for specified options.
 - `!weekly`: Generate or return the current weekly race.
-- `!completed HH:MM:SS`: Add your name to the leaderboard for the weekly race.
+- `!completed HH:MM:SS`: Add your name to the leaderboard for the weekly race or override your time in the leaderboard with a new one.
 - `!leaderboard`: Display the weekly leaderboard.

 ## Requirements